Refunded status.

-If you’re just getting started, please check out our quick start guide.
+If youโre just getting started, please check out our quick start guide.

 How refunds work

 When a transaction is created, Borderless builds a refund plan for it.
-The plan records how a refund would be handled if it becomes necessary β€” where the funds should be returned (the refund destination) and whether the refund should be triggered automatically.
-If the transaction later fails or is reversed:
+The plan records how a refund would be handled if it becomes necessary โ where the funds should be returned (the refund destination) and whether the refund should be triggered automatically.
+If the transaction later fails or is reversed:- When the plan has auto-refund enabled (the default), Borderless dispatches the refund automatically.

-• When auto-refund is disabled, the plan stays eligible but waits until the refund is dispatched manually through the refund endpoint.
+- When auto-refund is disabled, the plan stays eligible but waits until the refund is dispatched manually through the refund endpoint.

 Whether a refund is supported, and which return paths are available, depends on the partner financial institution (PFI) handling the transaction.